 We also teach teens relaxation techniques, healthy lifestyle habits, and self-care skills.
 Learning to reduce anxiety through breathwork, exercise, and sleep routines is a key part of lasting recovery.

-When your child is hurting, you want a team that understands how to help—not just treat.
+When your child is struggling, you want a team that understands how to help, not just treat.
 At Key Healthcare, we specialize in adolescent psychiatry, trauma recovery, and dual diagnosis.
 We don’t just help teens cope.
 We help them grow.

 From the first call to the final session, we partner with you and your teen every step of the way.